ravaioli/solarpunk-mandala/framework/core-model/02-epistemic-architecture-tesseract.md

 ---
 aeo_metadata:
   title: "Epistemic Architecture: The Tesseract (Node 02)"
-  description: "A 4D cognitive model for processing complex, multi-dimensional information without reductionism."
+  description: "A 4D cognitive model for processing complex, multi-dimensional information without reductionism, empirically constrained by neural correlates of consciousness."
-  context: "The toolset for 'how we know what we know' within the framework."
+  context: "The toolset for 'how we know what we know' within the framework, now with neurophysiological validation protocols."
   key_objectives:
     - Provide a geometric visualization for multi-perspectivalism.
     - Map the intersection of subjective, objective, collective, and systemic truths.
+    - Ground dimensional transitions in empirically-validated neural circuits.
   core_concepts:
     - Tesseract Mapping
     - 4D Cognition
     - Hypercube Epistemology
     - Multi-perspectivalism
+    - Neural Correlates of Consciousness
+    - Empirical Falsification
-  ontological_foundation: "Sacred Geometry / 4D Mathematics"
+  ontological_foundation: "Sacred Geometry / 4D Mathematics + Empirical Neuroscience (IIT/NCC)"
   search_queries:
     - "What is the tesseract model in Solarpunk Mandala?"
     - "4D cognitive tools for systemic change."
+    - "Neural correlates of multi-perspectival consciousness."
+    - "Tesseract neuroimaging validation."
-  related_nodes: [06-geometric-unpacking-tesseract.md, 08-multiple-intelligences-framework.md]
+  related_nodes:
-  framework_status: "Stable"
+    - 06-geometric-unpacking-tesseract.md
+    - 08-multiple-intelligences-framework.md
+    - 01-ontology-analytic-idealism.md
 ---
 # Epistemic Architecture: The Tesseract